tokenstreet-tech/react-native-idnow-videoident/README.md

 ### iOS

-2. Add the following line to your iOS Podfile:
+2. Add the following line to the target in your iOS Podfile:

     ```ruby
     use_frameworks! linkage: :static